tomaspalaoro/clima_solid/README.md

 - View more details when tapping on an hour

 ## Execution
-The version has been updated to the latest stable release at the time of the technical test.
+This project has been tested on the following Flutter version:
-Flutter 3.32.5 • channel stable
+**Flutter 3.32.5 • channel stable**

+To install dependencies, run:
 ```bash
 flutter pub get
 ```